debraysimon/thingpark-global-sim/docs/device-manager-user-guide/manage-device-alarms/monitor-device-alarms.md

     select **No Filter** or **Acknowledged** from the **Acked** list, then click **Search**.

-    -\> A check mark and who acknowledged it and when are displayed on acknowledged alarms.
+    -\&gt; A check mark and who acknowledged it and when are displayed on acknowledged alarms.

     -